deepak-2707/fruitkha/README.md

     PAYPAL_SANDBOX_CLIENT_ID= your_client_id
     PAYPAL_SANDBOX_CLIENT_SECRET= your_client_secret

+Import db.sql file into database
-Run the command to migrate table into database #php artisan migrate Run the project by using command #php artisan serve
+Run the project by using command #php artisan serve